 Wood Stove 101: The perfect way to build a fire, top-down.

 Have you ever struggled to start a fire in your wood stove?
 The problem might be how you are building your fire.
 The traditional method of fire building is bottom-up, where kindling and small logs go on the bottom to light the larger wood on top.
-But if you build a fire the opposite way, or top-down, is infinitely better.
+But if you build a fire the opposite way, or top-down, it is infinitely better.
 While it may seem counter intuitive, if you give the top-down a chance, you will find that your wood stove fires are much easier to start with fewer false starts and dramatically less smoke.

 The Best Way to Start a Fire in a Wood Stove